Written by Carrie Arcos

 Middle Grade, Age 12 or older

-Themes: Death of Family or Friend, Family Relationship: Parents, Generation: 1st, Genocide, Loss of Childhood, Multiracial Identity, Refugee: Persecution, Refugee: War/Conflict, Religious Background: Muslim, The Arts, Trauma & Healing: Death of Family or Friend
+Themes: Family Relationship: Parents, Generation: 1st, Human Rights Violation: Genocide, Loss of Childhood, Multiracial Identity, Refugee: Persecution, Refugee: War/Conflict, Religious Background: Muslim, The Arts, Trauma & Healing: Death of Family or Friend

 Setting: United States (Rhode Island), Bosnia

 Character's Place in the Immigration Journey: Refugee, 1st Generation

 Engagement Projects & Resources: